- Comparing the Best Quiet Flush Toilets of 2021

 Finish and Material

-Most toilets these days are made out of the same material.
+Most quiet flush toilets these days are made out of the same material.
 It’s a unique type of clay called Vitreous China.
 The material combines several heavy-duty ingredients to create a smooth surface.
 Vitreous China is molded to perfection to create that iconic toilet design.

 To give your toilet some lasting durability, manufacturers will apply an extra layer of glazing.
 It’s meant to seal the material even further while filling any tiny pits or holes.
 The glaze is an important thing to look for.
 Not only does it make your toilet look great, but it can prevent waste from sticking to the sides of the bowl.
 Thus, your toilet will be easier to clean.